The Prompt Makes the Person(a): A Systematic Evaluation of Sociodemographic Persona Prompting for Large Language Models: Discussion and Conclusion

 However, we find that the choice of demographic priming and role adoption strategies significantly impacts how these groups are portrayed.
 In particular, \textit{interview}-style prompts can help mitigate stereotypical outputs, enhance diversity, and improve alignment.
 Based on this, we recommend that practitioners consider this strategy when designing sociodemographic persona prompts.

-While \textit{name}-based prompting also shows promise in mitigating biases, we advise caution in its use.
-In our analysis, we observe that models can misinterpret last names in unintended ways (for example, names associated with Black identity in the U.S. were sometimes interpreted as French), potentially compromising validity and skewing downstream analyses. \citet{wang2025large} used first names to signal gender identity, which can entrench biases towards certain groups, e.g, nonbinary people~\cite{gautam-etal-2024-stop}.
-We circumvent this to a great extent by relying on titles (i.e, Mr., Ms., and Mx.) to signal gender.
-Nonetheless, we suggest treating names as a potentially useful but ethically fraught tool, that requires careful implementation and critical reflection on its limitations.
+Using \textit{last names} for demographic priming also shows promise in mitigating biases and aligns with \citet{wang2025large}, who found similar effects using first names.
+However, using first names to signal gender identity, can entrench biases towards certain groups, e.g, nonbinary people~\cite{gautam-etal-2024-stop}.
+We circumvent this by instead relying on titles (i.e, Mr., Ms., and Mx.) to signal gender.
+Nevertheless, we observe that models occasionally interpret last names in unintended ways (for example, some names associated with Black identity in the U.S. were linked to French residents), posing challenges to validity \citep{gautam-etal-2024-stop}.
+Thus, we suggest treating names as a potentially useful but ethically fraught tool, that requires careful implementation and critical reflection on its limitations.

+A new observation is that LLMs switch language during simulation, but only when simulating Hispanic personas.
+To the best of our knowledge, this has not been studied before.
+Investigating whether this extends to other identities and languages, and how it relates to LLMs' multilingual capabilities, is a promising direction for future work.

-Finally, we note that quantitative measures such as semantic diversity and marked word frequency should be considered along with qualitative analyses, task context, and normative goals.
-We encourage researchers to clearly document and justify their choice of role adoption, demographic priming, and specific descriptors used in prompts.
+Finally, we stress the importance of clearly documenting and justifying choices around role adoption, demographic priming, and the specific descriptors used in persona prompts.
+To support future work, we release our code and datasets.\footnote{\url{https://github.com/dess-mannheim/prompt-makes-the-persona}}